Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 *Exercise being done in a separate file* Random Notes

 -   onChange : detects when a value of an input element changes.
--   Assigning onChange to our input fields makes our component's state update in real time during user input.
+-   Assigning onChange to our input fields makes our component’s state update in real time during user input.
 -   Dont forget to add preventDefault onto form submissions to deal with the default behavior of the browser refreshing the page!
 -   submittedOn: new Date(), Can be added to a form, most likely will persist into a DB.
 -   Controlled Components
--   We use the onChange event handlers on form fields to keep our component's state as the "one source of truth"
+-   We use the onChange event handlers on form fields to keep our component’s state as the “one source of truth”
 -   Adding an onChange event handler to every single input can massively bloat your code.
 -   Try assiging it to it’s own method to apply everywhere.
 -   textarea is handled differently in react: it takes in a value property to handle what the inner text will be.